Volunteering and Community Service

 Center for Social Concern

 The Center for Social Concern emphasizes the value of service with others, rather than the commonly accepted concept of service to others.
 Their programs and efforts are striving to create a “better community” in and around the Johns Hopkins campus.
 They partner with over 75 community-based organizations in the Baltimore community.
 Many of the organizations listed have been partners with the CSC for many years.
 In addition, they have partnered with many new organizations and hope that our collaboration in the future and continue our great work forward.
 View them all: Community Partners.

 - Visit the CSC’s Student Group Portal

 - Community Impact Internships Program

 - Receive the CSC monthly newsletter

 Key Additional Resources

 The Pre-Prof. Office has two additional lists for you to peruse of local volunteer opportunities.
-To to supplement CSC’s listing of volunteer opportunities, we have a listing of additional volunteer organizations as well as a list of local hospitals and their contact information.
+To supplement CSC’s listing of volunteer opportunities, we have a listing of additional volunteer organizations as well as a list of local hospitals and their contact information.
 Note that information about transportation is indicated for some sites and we recommend you use Google Maps for others.

 - Pre-Prof List of Word Document: Selected Volunteer Opportunities in Baltimore

 - Pre-Prof List of Word Document: Select Volunteer Offices in Hospitals in Baltimore